Triton-Robotics/TR-mbed/README.md

 - Add switch to the motor auto-ratio definitions instead of if-else

-- Add ????
-(FUCK WHAT WAS I WRITING I HAD TO GO TO THE BATHROOM 4-17-2022-2:05AM)

 - Add error for trying to run position pid on the M3508s because those will never fucking work

 - Remove STANDARD and make it if motor.type == C620 || C610 instead of motor.type == STANDARD.

 - Make a class for Referee System

-- Look into MBED-os scheduler

 - Add option in setDesiredPosition so you can pass degrees, radians, or something relative to the feedback values (1-8191) sleep_for has options like ms, us, ns, etc.